kjmath/rocket-snippets/src/chamber_equilibrium_model/README.md

 ## File Structure of this Sub-Module

 - ```chamber_equilibrium.py```: the main file, which implements variables and constraints of the thermodynamic equilibrium problem and solves for the equilibrium condition in the ```ChamberEquilibrium()``` class
-- ```helpers/thermo.py```: various helper methods, including methods for determining stoichiometric coefficient matrices and implementing NASA-9 models for thermodynamic properties
+- ```helpers/thermo.py```: various helper methods, including methods for determining stoichiometric coefficient matrices and implementing [NASA-9 models](https://cantera.org/dev/reference/thermo/species-thermo.html#the-nasa-9-coefficient-polynomial-parameterization) for thermodynamic properties
 - ```helpers/products.yaml```: file containing [NASA-9 coefficients](https://ntrs.nasa.gov/citations/20020085330) and other parameters for products in propellants, formatted as a ```yaml``` file for use with ```Cantera``` objects
 - ```helpers/prop_ingredients.yaml```: file containing information about molecular weight, heat of formation, and chemical formula for different propellant ingredients
-- ```../tests/test_chamber_equilibrium.py```: unit tests for validating the model, implemented using ```pytest```; outputs are validated against sample outputs from the commercial [RPA](https://www.rocket-propulsion.com/index.htm) software
+- ```../../tests/test_chamber_equilibrium.py```: unit tests for validating the model, implemented using ```pytest```; outputs are validated against sample outputs from the commercial [RPA](https://www.rocket-propulsion.com/index.htm) software

 ## Example Use-Case

 This use-case is implemented in the ```chamber_equilibrium.py``` file.

 Some context for this example: This code was written as part of my [PhD work](https://hdl.handle.net/1721.1/151348) to optimize the design of solid rocket motors with constraints on plume radiant emission.
-The work focused on a class of slow-burning, solid rocket propellants which were doped with the burn-rate supressant oxamide.
+The work focused on a class of slow-burning, solid rocket propellants which were doped with the burn-rate suppressant oxamide.

-In this example, we use the model to understand how the equilibrium chamber temperature is affectd by varying chamber pressure and mass fractions of the burn-rate supressant oxamide.
+In this example, we use the model to understand how the equilibrium chamber temperature is affected by varying chamber pressure and mass fractions of the burn-rate suppressant oxamide.
 A base propellant formulation that can be diluted with some mass fraction ```oxamide_frac``` of oxamide is used:
 ```python
     prop_formula_ox = {
         "AP": 0.8 * (1 - oxamide_frac),